2022 Eastern Cape floods: Morbidity

 While these January flash floods have yielded a fairly low mortality compared to other flooding disasters in South Africa, the associated morbidity with extensive flooding is well defined.
 The short-term morbidity is caused by drowning injuries, illnesses and internal displacement.
 One person in Buffalo City Municipality was treated at the hospital for drowning related injuries and 34 others were displaced due to habitat destruction.
 The displaced individuals were temporarily given shelter in the NU.7 Community of the town Mdantsane.

 Other flood-related morbidities include loss of health infrastructure, increased incidence of poor mental health and decreased access to food supplies among survivors.
 The OR Tambo District Municipality had to temporarily close the Mqanduli Community Health Centre due to damage from the flooding.
 The Buffalo City Municipality reported that one person was brought into the hospital and treated for post-traumatic stress disorder related to the floods.
-Detailed reports describing the full impact of these floods on food security have not been published; however, Vodacom, an South African mobile operator company, has distributed food parcels which provided essential relief to the 34 survivors of the flood in Buffalo City Municipality.
+Detailed reports describing the full impact of these floods on food security have not been published; however, Vodacom, a South African mobile operator company, has distributed food parcels which provided essential relief to the 34 survivors of the flood in Buffalo City Municipality.
 A Mdantsane resident spoke of the donation, “We are very grateful… with the essentials [Vodacom] has provided for us.”